4. Mechanical Assembly

 Mount the Raspberry Pi to the disk support, and use 4 x M2.5x6mm screw to fix it.

-Step 9 - test your Robot !
+Step 9 - wake up and test your robot!